In this page

 - The views of the National Statistician and all 3 chief statisticians must be sought on any proposed changes to the concordat.

 - If issues in relation to statistical matters across the UK statistical system cannot be resolved by those directly involved, the National Statistician will attempt to broker agreement.
-In the unusual circumstance that agreement cannot be reached, the National Statistician will raise issues with the relevant UK government department(s) and/or devolved administration(s) and then via the Joint Ministerial Committee dispute avoidance and resolution process if necessary.
+In the unusual circumstance that agreement cannot be reached, the National Statistician will raise issues with the relevant UK government department(s) and/or devolved administration(s) and then via the intergovernmental dispute avoidance and resolution process if necessary.

 UK National Statistician